ldaine/azure-pdf-generation/README.md

 # azure-pdf-generation

-Tet environment for testing PDF generation from HTML string.
+Test environment for testing PDF generation from HTML string.